CRICKET BAT MAINTENANCE

 Almost all bats returned to us by concerned players are not the result of defects in either the materials or manufacture but are part of the natural wear and tear process of the natural willow.

-If you are in doubt, please contact us before returning your new bat.
-It could save you unnecessary postage, inconvenience and time.
+If you are in doubt, please contact us before returning your new cricket bat.
+Maintenance could save you unnecessary postage, inconvenience and time.